kesternucum/ECE-Capstone-Team3/Documentation/Prototype/Prototype.md

 Sign
  - Must be able to display a number that is sent by the remote server.
  - Must be powered via solar power.
- - Must be able to communicate with server wirelessly, i.e. receive a number from the server and display it.
+ - Must be able to communicate with server wirelessly using the wireless communication module, i.e. receive a number from the server and display it.

 ### Mobile Application

 Mobile Application
- - Shows data that is sent from the server.
+ - Shows (arbitrary) data that is sent from the server.
  - Note: the mobile application is under the computer science team, so their work will be integrated with ours.

 ## Substitutions

+Since we were not able to design a fully functional power system, and since the wireless communications devices have not arrived, we propose to substitute power and wireless communication for increased functionality in the cameras and AI processing.

 ### Primary Data Acquisition System

+Rather than just one camera, we propose implementing two cameras (the number of cameras agreed upon for our final deliverable) for our prototype to make up for the lack of power and communications.

 Two Cameras
  - One static tracking camera
-    - Must be able to obtain video feed from camera via Ethernet.
+    - Must be able to obtain video feed of stationary cars in a parking lot from camera via Ethernet.
     - The goal of this camera is to obtain frames of cars in stationary parking spots.
  - One dynamic tracking camera
-    - Must be able to obtain video feed from camera via Ethernet.
+    - Must be able to obtain video feed of moving cars in a parking lot from camera via Ethernet.
     - The goal of this camera is to obtain frames of cars moving across a parking lot.
  - One camera is to be demonstrated at a time when connected via Ethernet to the Linux server.
     - The Linux server has only one Ethernet port, which is already taken up by an Ethernet cable connected to the Tech network.
 It also has only one available USB port, in which a USB-to-Ethernet adapter can be plugged in.
 Therefore, only one camera can be connected to the server via Ethernet at a time.
     - Cameras will NOT be powered by solar power.
-Instead, they will be powered through a PoE injector so that the cameras are powered when connected directly to the server, which will have direct access to the camera.
+Instead, they will be powered via the the block terminal.
  - The cameras will be placed next to a window in the Capstone Lab to look down upon the Gold parking lot in the Engineering Quad.
 The Engineering Quad will serve as our prototype test lot to show basic functionality.

 ### Server

+AI was not in the original prototype design, so we propose substituting power and wireless communications for two working vehicle detection models, one for static tracking and another for dynamic tracking.

 Two Vehicle Detection Models
  - Static tracking model